minagrullon/9-1-module-two-final-practice-assessment/readme.md

 ### Info about Person

-&nbsp; This content should change each time the user chooses a new option in the dropdown list.
+This content should change each time the user chooses a new option in the dropdown list.

 When a person is selected through one of the options from the dropdown list, the user should see a: